 How to promote your music on Spotify / Best Spotify Promotion and Spotify Playlist Promotion

 We have seen many guides preaching over and over again to share your Spotify link across your social profiles, Facebook, Twitter, Google+.
 Or even to put your Spotify streaming link in the “Buy” or “Free Download” Section on your Soundcloud upload.
 This is all ok and not wrong at all but it won’t give the big return you would expect.
 We’ll show you how to increase your Spotify plays without faking numbers, without buying plays!

 A musicians struggle

 In terms of Spotify promotion, the key to promote your music on Spotify is playlists!
 In the best case scenario you will land a spot on an official Spotify playlist with hundreds of thousands or millions of followers.
 This would obviously give your tracks a huge push.
 A few thousand plays a day aren’t uncommon.
-However achieving official spots is super hard and you have to be real lucky as there isn’t a way to submit your tracks to Spotify playlist curators.
+However achieving official spots is super hard and you have to be real lucky.